SyedRahadHossain/wheeler/README.md

 * User can explore our services and know about us, what we do.

-* User can select the driving packages from this website.
+* User can select the driving training packages from this website.